RafeWoo/entt/docs/md/entity.md

 reference instead.

-More in general, none of the features offered by the library is affected, but for the ones that require to return actual instances.<br/>
+More in general, none of the features offered by the library is affected, but for the ones that require to return actual instances.
-This optimization can be disabled by defining the `ENTT_DISABLE_ETO` macro.
-In this case, the empty types will be treated like all other types, no matter what.

 # Multithreading